+Does the intended repair-eligible category allow broken equipment?

 Resolution E-4818 states in its “simplifying principles” noted above that “replacement of equipment that is broken, poorly performing or not able to meet its load requirement must apply a normal replacement baseline.”
 This statement caused confusion among stakeholders who interpreted the adoption of the repair-eligible measure type as an endorsement of the potential for a broken but repair-eligible equipment to qualify as accelerated replacement.

-CPUC staff believe that the Commission policy is clear that broken or non-operational equipment is not eligible for an accelerated replacement baseline and that the replacement of broken equipment can only qualify as a normal replacement scenario.
+CPUC staff argued that the Commission policy is clear that broken or non-operational equipment is not eligible for an accelerated replacement baseline, and that the replacement of broken equipment can only qualify as a normal replacement scenario.
 Staff also suggested that the program-induced early replacement of broken equipment is an unlikely scenario.
 Considering the time and resource requirements to participate in the Custom Program, a customer—especially an industrial customer—is unlikely to wait around to fix a piece of equipment).
 Rather, the customer will either replace the equipment (introducing a normal replacement scenario) or repair the equipment (introducing a repair-eligible/repair-indefinitely scenario).
 If the customer repairs the equipment, then the measure or project could qualify as an early replacement (of repaired equipment).

+SoCalGas submitted the following description of the repair-eligible designation:

+“Projects that receive the repair-eligible designation are repair projects occurring to equipment that is functional and currently operating at or above standard practice as defined in Task 1.
+These projects are eligible for Custom Incentive Program funding as an accelerated replacement project and have the same POE requirements as other projects of a similar POE level.

+Repair projects to equipment that are operating below standard practice are not eligible for the repair-eligible designation within the Custom Incentive Program.
+These projects would not qualify for incentive using the Task 1 definition developed by the T2WG.
+We recommend that these projects be transferred to the applicable BRO delivery channel.

+Repair projects to broken equipment do not qualify for incentive funding.”